 Use Gothic Decor Accents

 Enhance the theme with Gothic decor like skulls, vintage mirrors, or medieval art pieces.
-These elements add character and intrigue.
+These elements add character and intrigue, and you can even incorporate castle painting ideas to complete the look.

 Opt for Rich Textures